xxender13/Clari_Fi-V1/Readme.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com].
+For any questions or feedback, please contact harshilsharma808@gmail.com.